devongovett/exif-reader/exiv2/MOTIVATION.md

 # Use standard Exif group and tagnames, use Exiv2 metatdata as source of truth

-Note: This is a RFC and not a real issue.
-My intention is to get feedback about an idea I had when tried to solve my own issue #27 for better Typescript support.

-While working on this issue I noticed some things that made me scratch my head
- - where could I find an official Exif spec?
- - why are tags distributed into different groups?
- - why do we have the same tag name for different tag ids?
- - what are the correct types?
-Where are they specified?
- - why are some tags missing and are accessible only by tag id?

-So I spent some time looking at [exiftool](http://www.sno.phy.queensu.ca/~phil/exiftool/TagNames/EXIF.html) which seems to be the original inspiration to this project.
+This PR adds Typescript definitions and standard Exif names.
+It was motivated by issue #27, but expanded into bringing standard Exif tags and type them properly.
+This is a breaking change, as new tags are added or renamed to match the Exif standard, and non standard tags are removed.

+The original inspiration for this project was probably [exiftool](http://www.sno.phy.queensu.ca/~phil/exiftool/TagNames/EXIF.html) which maintains a huge list of standard and non standard tags.
+Many tag names are are slightly from the [Exif spec](https://www.cipa.jp/std/documents/e/DC-008-2012_E.pdf) and the type description is often a little bit fuzzy.

-Then I found the nice [Exiv2 project](https://exiv2.org/index.html) that at least had a working link to the [Exif spec](https://www.cipa.jp/std/documents/e/DC-008-2012_E.pdf) and a well structured list of all [standard Exif tags](https://exiv2.org/tags.html) together with type information.
+The [Exiv2 project](https://exiv2.org/index.html) maintains a well structured list of all [standard Exif tags](https://exiv2.org/tags.html) together with type information.

-When I realised that the exiv2 cli was already installed on my machine, I used it to compare the output of exiv2 and exif-reader with `exiv2 -p e some.jpg`.

-IMHO the exiv2 project is trying to follow the spec one to one, while the exiftool project diverges a bit.
-For example the tag 0x0132 is called `DateTime` in Exif and Exiv2, but `ModifyDate` in exiftool and exif-reader.
-Exiftool lists tags that are not found in the specs.
+Exiv2 tries to follow the spec by the book, while the exiftool project diverges a bit.
+For example the tag 0x0132 is called `DateTime` in the specs, but exiftool calls it `ModifyDate`.

-The exiv2 project provides structured access to the data type of each tag, my original motiviation for starting all this.
+The Exiv2 project includes a tool called taglist, that list all standard tag names with their types.

-So my proposal is, can we just generate the `tags.js` file and the type definition `index.d.ts` based on the metadata from eviv2?
-That would give us some benefits
+The output of this tool is used to generate the `tags.js` file and the type definition `index.d.ts`.
-- standard group and tagnames, reuse of the eviv2 documentation
-- a more uptodate list of tags
-- automatic generated typescript types

-It also has some drawbacks:
-- some tag names would change (e.g. ModifyDate to DateTime) so this is a breaking change tha needs a major (2.0) release
-- non Exif tags (e.g. `InkSet`, `InkNames` or `FaxRecvParams`) now no longer have a tag name (but would still be accessible by tag id if they are actually inside a file)
-- dependent project must apply changes when upgrading (easy with Typescript support)

-I prepared a [branch of my proposed change](https://github.com/atombrenner/exif-reader/tree/feature/generate-tags-and-types-from-exiv2).
-Please have a look.

-I think this change would align this project with the Exif Spec, but I fully understand that this is a breaking change that will cause effort for users of this project.
+The goal is, to keep exif-reader tag names in sync with exiv2 definition and documentation.

+## Upgrade Instructions

+Remove separate types package `@types/exif-reader` from your dependencies if present.

+Code that used renamed or removed tagnames will cause Typescript errors.
-In most cases it's just adjusting tag names.
-The following table of changed tag names will help with that.
-Only if someone relied on the edge case, when a file really contains different values for different tags with the same name (e.g. WhiteBalance), they will experience a behavioural change.
+The following tables of changed tag names will help with migration.
+Non standard tags can still be accessed by their numeric tag-id, e.g. the id for `FaxRecvParams` is `34908`.

-## Duplicate Tag Names
+### Duplicate Tag Names
 This is most probably a bug in exif-reader, as those tags would return wrong results if they exist in the same file:
 | Tag Name | TagIds |